Breeze/northwind-demo/README.md

   - Vue

 **Server** is one of
+  - .NET 5 with EFCore 5
+  - .NET Core 3.1 with EFCore 3
   - .NET Core 2.2 with EFCore 2
-  - .NET Core 3.1 with EFCore 3
   - NodeJS with Sequelize

 **Northwind** is the name of a fictional food merchant.
 The Northwind [database](./dbscripts/README.md) is a simple relational model suitable for a demo.